Jack Zander: Biography

 Jack Zander was born on May 3, 1908, in Kalamazoo, Michigan as Arthur Jack Zander.
 His first job in Animation was at the Romer Grey Studio in 1930.
 One year later he joined The Van Beuren Corporation followed by Terrytoons in 1936.

 He joined the Metro-Goldwyn-Mayer cartoon studio in 1937, and worked on MGM cartoons based on comic strips, including The Captain and the Kids and Count Screwloose.
 He also worked on Harman-Ising cartoons at MGM, including The Little Goldfish (1939), Goldilocks and the Three Bears (1939), The Mad Maestro (1939) and the Barney Bear series.
 Among other cartoons he helped animate were Puss Gets the Boot (1940), The Midnight Snack (1941), The Night Before Christmas (1941), Fraidy Cat (1942), Fine Feathered Friend (1942), War Dogs (1943) and Sufferin' Cats!
 (1943).
 He left MGM in 1942.

-In 1970, he formed Zander's Animation Parlour in New York City where he made commercials for AT&T, the U.S. Postal Service, Kraft Foods, Arm & Hammer, Pepsi, Visine, and more until his retirement.
+After World War II, Zander begin working in industrial films and advertising.
+In 1954, Zander was a founder of Pelican Films.
+In 1966, Pelican acquired Lars Calonius Productions, whose clients included Kent cigarettes, General Foods, and Gulf Oil.
+In 1970, he left Pelican and formed Zander's Animation Parlour in New York City where he made commercials for AT&T, the U.S. Postal Service, Kraft Foods, Arm & Hammer, Pepsi, Visine, and more until his retirement.
 In 1984, he created "Tippi Turtle", an obnoxious character who enjoyed playing practical jokes, in three animated shorts for Saturday Night Live.